Balance Roll-On

 Discovery of Distillation

-Persian scientist Avicenna developed steam distillation, allowing the extraction of pure essential oils
+Persian scientist Avicenna developed steam distillation, allowing the extraction of pure essential oils.

 Birth of Aromatherapy